 - Setting Description:

 - While it’s still being debated to this day, San Salvador is believed by many to be the site where Columbus first discovered the New World.
 520 years later, a multitude of discoveries are still taking place on this secluded stretch of paradise in the eastern Bahamas.
 Only this time they’re mostly happening underwater, where the role of Columbus will be played by you, a marine-biologist-in-training.
 Base camp is at the Gerace Research Centre, located on the north shore of the 63 square-mile island.
 A former submarine tracking base, this field station is crawling distance to rich snorkel and dive sites crawling with large schools of research subjects.
 On San Salvador, marine biology is best studied experientially, on the reefs, in the sea grass beds and mangrove channels and on miles and miles of endless beaches, which is exactly how you do it.
-Go beyond the classroom and venture to the Dixon Hill lighthouse.
-Meet the locals Cockburn.
-Mingle with iguanas at Green Cay.
-Chill on emerald-b
+Go beyond the classroom and venture to the Dixon Hill lighthouse, meet the locals in Cockburn town and mingle with iguanas at Green Cay.

 Based on 3 Reviews